Breeze/breeze.github.io/doc-java-hib/getting-started.md

     <script src="Scripts/breeze.debug.js"></script>
     <script src="Scripts/breeze.bridge.angular.js"></script>

-See the [Todo-Angular-Hibernate](http://breeze.github.io/doc-samples/todo-angular-hibernate.html) sample for an example Angular application.
+See the [Todo-Angular-Hibernate](http://breeze.github.io/doc-samples/todo-angular-hibernate.html) sample for an example Breeze+Angular application.

 ##### If you are using [KnockoutJS](http://knockoutjs.com/)
 Get [Q.js](https://github.com/kriskowal/q) (for promises) and [jQuery](https://jquery.com/) (for AJAX).
 You will also need the [KO model libary](https://raw.githubusercontent.com/Breeze/breeze.js/master/build/adapters/breeze.modelLibrary.ko.js) for change tracking between Knockout and Breeze.
 In your `index.html` you should have, in order: